niklas/Tirade/USAGE.markdown

 Frame

-* the Toolbox can hold multiple Frames, but can only show one at a time
+* the Toolbox contains multiple Frames, but can only show one at a time
 * can contain a List, a full view of a Contents or a form to create/edit a Contents

 News Folder